Sec-AI-research/WebSpotter/README.md

 #### Train the Detection Model

 The first step is to train a detection model.
 A TextCNN model is used for this purpose, and the trained model will be saved in the tmp_model directory.
-For the PKDD dataset, set --max_len to 2100 instead, as it includes HTTP headers

 ```
-python classification/run.py --tmp_dir datasets/FPAD --tmp_model tmp_model --dataset fpad --max_len 700
+python classification/run.py --tmp_dir datasets/FPAD --tmp_model tmp_model --dataset fpad
 ```

 #### Compute Importance Scores for MSUs